-We are conducting a Phase 1/2 trial of ZN-e4 in patients with advanced NSCLC with activating EGFR mutations.
+We are conducting a Phase 1/2 trial of ZN-e4 in patients with advanced NSCLC with activating EGFR mutations, with initial results from the Phase 1 portion expected in 2021.
 In addition, we believe this candidate has the potential to be used as a monotherapy and in combination with a number of therapies.
 We are actively evaluating potential combination therapies for the future clinical development of ZN-e4.

 We have out-licensed the development and commercialization rights of this candidate to SciClone in China, South Korea, Taiwan and Vietnam.